Péter Vácz

-Péter Vácz (Budapest, July 2, 1988) is a multi-award-winning Hungarian animator and film director based in Budapest.
+Péter Vácz (Budapest, July 2, 1988) is a Hungarian animator and film director based in Budapest.
 He uses 2D and 3D stop-motion animation techniques to produce short films, including music videos.

 Early years, studies

 Péter Vácz was born in Budapest, Hungary, to a glass designer father, in whose workshop he started tinkering as a child.
 At the age of nine he started studying music and from 2003 he went to the 'Kisképző' Secondary School of Visual Arts, where he graduated in graphic design.
 Vácz then continued his studies at Moholy-Nagy University of Art and Design, where he took a puppet animation course.

 During his university years, in 2010, he completed the Animations Sans Frontieres (ASF) international animation course, and in 2011, within the Erasmus Programme, he also finished the professional 3D animation training course at The Animation Workshop in Viborg, Denmark.

 Vácz graduated with BA and MA in animation, his diploma films, the first in 2010 the Patakiskola (Streamschool) and Nyuszi és Őz (Rabbit and Deer) in 2012.
 These films have brought him to the forefront of international attention.
 The latter is a 16-minute film that uses a mixture of 2D and 3D animation and garnered 125 awards at international festivals, including the Junior Jury Award at the Annecy International Animation Film Festival and Best Animated Short at the Nashville Film Festival and Atlanta Film Festival.